JohnSnowLabs/spark-nlp/docs/_posts/2020-03-25-ner_diseases_en.md

 {:.h2_title}
 ## How to use

+This sample snippet may not include all the required components of the pipeline for readability purposes.
+However, you can find a complete example of all the end-to-end components of the pipeline by clicking the "Open in Colab" link included above.

 Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, WordEmbeddingsModel, NerDLModel.
 Add the NerConverter to the end of the pipeline to convert entity tokens into full entity chunks.

 <div class="tabs-box" markdown="1">